Three Ways to Stop Breakage in Natural Hair

 Washing, moisturizing, drying and detangling

 The way you wash and handle your hair can ultimately determine how safe your hair is from breakage.
-To avoid hair breakage, observe the following steps in your wash routine.
+To avoid hair breakage, observe the following steps in your wash routine., and adjust them to suit your hair type.

 Do not wash your hair beyond 2-3 times per week.
 Only use natural and/or organic shampoos, conditioners, and other hair products.
-Condition your hair after every wash and deep condition regularly, especially when there is a build-up of hair products on your scalp.
+Condition your hair after every wash and deep condition regularly with an intensive hair mask. especially when there is a build-up of hair products on your scalp.
 Condition your hair with lots of nutrients that keep your hair healthy and strong, and far away from hair loss from breakage.

 Moisturizing your hair is a great way to protect your hair against hair breakage.
 This is because dried-out roots and hair ends are more prone to breakage.
 Massage into your hair and scalp, generous amounts of essential oils or shea butter.
 Don’t forget to spritz your hair and scalp with water from time to time as water is the ultimate moisturizing agent.